Generic Name: natalizumab (NA-ta-LIZ-ue-mab)

-Diarrhea; headache; indigestion; joint pain; mild stomach discomfort; muscle cramps; pain in the arms or legs; tiredness.
+Diarrhea; headache; joint pain; mild stomach pain; muscle cramps; nausea; pain in the arms or legs; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; changes in balance, eyesight, memory, strength, or thinking; chest pain or discomfort; clumsiness; confusion; depression; dizziness; fainting; fast heartbeat; feeling cold; fever, chills, cough, or persistent sore throat; flushing; muscle pain; nausea; one-sided weakness; painful menstrual periods; painful urination or changes in the amount of urine; personality changes; severe or persistent headache or tiredness; severe or persistent stomach or back pain; shortness of breath or wheezing; suicidal thoughts or attempts; swelling of the hands, ankles, or legs; symptoms of liver problems (eg, dark urine; pale stools; right-sided stomach pain; unusual loss of appetite, nausea, vomiting, or weakness; yellowing of the skin or eyes); tremor; vaginal discharge, itching, or odor.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; changes in balance, eyesight, memory, strength, or thinking; chest pain or discomfort; clumsiness; confusion; depression; dizziness; fainting; fast heartbeat; feeling cold; fever, chills, cough, or persistent sore throat; flushing; muscle pain; one-sided weakness; painful menstrual periods; painful urination or changes in the amount of urine; personality changes; severe or persistent headache or tiredness; severe or persistent stomach or back pain; shortness of breath or wheezing; suicidal thoughts or attempts; swelling of the hands, ankles, or legs; tooth pain; tremor; vaginal discharge, itching, or odor.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of natalizumab: